CoreOffice/CoreXLSX/README.md

 If the whole file can't be attached, try passing a sufficiently large value (between 10 and 20 usually works well) to `errorContextLength` argument of `XLSXFile` initializer.
 This will bundle the failing XML snippet with the debug description of thrown errors.
-Please also attach that full debug description if possible when reporting issues.
+Please also attach the full debug description if possible when reporting issues.

 ## How does it work?